 Colorado Rockies at St. Louis Cardinals

-The Colorado Rockies and the St. Louis Cardinals meet in the finale of their four game set in MLB action from Busch Stadium on Sunday.
+The Colorado Rockies and the St. Louis Cardinals meet in game three of their four game set in MLB action from Busch Stadium on Saturday night.

 The Colorado Rockies will look to bounce back and get on the board after dropping the first two games of the series with an 8-3 win in game two on Friday.
 Ryan McMahon and Garrett Hampson each had an RBI while Nolan Arenado went 2 for 2 at the dish.
 Raimel Tapia and Yonathan Daza each had a base hit as the Rockies had just five hits as a team in the losing effort.
 Peter Lambert took the loss, falling to 2-4 on the year after allowing four runs, two earned, on six hits while walking four over 4.1 innings of work.
 Chi Chi Gonzalez will start game three and is 0-4 with a 5.87 ERA and 18 strikeouts this season.
 This will be Gonzalez’s first career start against St. Louis.